 Holly Klamer, MS, RDN, writer at My Crohn’s and Colitis Team, advises, “always ask the server or a manager to make sure certain items are vegan.
 Don’t assume things that appear vegan, like a salad or bagel, are vegan.
 They could hide animal-based ingredients.”
 She adds, “know that fried foods, like fries, may be vegan but are probably fried in oil that has been used for meats or other animal-containing foods.”

 With that being said, whether you’re 100 percent vegan or simply looking to incorporate more plant-based dishes into your diet, there’s a lot to love at your local fast food or fast-casual haunt.
-Below, nutritionists share their favorite vegan eats from Chipotle to Chick-fil-A.
+Below, nutritionists share their favorite vegan fast food offerings from Burger King to Chipotle to Chick-fil-A.

 Vegan Fast Food Options